computations/SunStar/doc/writeup.md

 by using an _outgroup_.
 This is a taxa that is intensionally distant from the other taxa, ensuring that the root is connected directly to the outgroup.

-An _ultrametric_ tree is a tree where all the distance to the root vertex are the same.
+An _ultrametric_ tree is a tree where all the distance to the root vertex to the leaves are the same.

 We will use the notation $F(n) = \OO(f(n))$ to denote the order of a function
 $F$.
 Normally, $F$ is not reported, but instead referred to by this notation.
-By convention, this will roughly the smallest $f$ that satisfies the relationship.
+By convention, the $f$ reported will be close to as small as possible.

 Newick Notation
 -------------------------------------------------------------------------------

-Newick Notation is a format of specifying trees.
+Newick Notation is a format for specifying trees.
 An example of a Newick tree is

 ```
 ((a:.1,b:.3):1.0, (c:.43,d:.5):1.0);